harryworld/cuhk-iot-workshop/computer_basics/typing.md

 ### Purposes

-As a web developer, you will be spending a lot time on the keyboard.
+As a developer, you will be spending a lot of time on the keyboard.
 Getting comfortable typing quickly will improve your productivity.

 ### Goals: